rotemdan/lzutf8.js/README.md

   - Fully supports Node.js streams.
   - Concise, high quality and well structured code written in TypeScript (compiles to approx. ~1700 JS lines excluding comments, test and benchmark code).

-On a more technical note, The LZ-UTF8 byte format is a newly designed, backwards-compatible extension for UTF-8 adding byte-aligned LZ77 pointer sequences while preserving compatibility with plain UTF-8 byte sequences.
+The LZ-UTF8 byte format is a newly designed, backwards-compatible extension for UTF-8 adding byte-aligned LZ77 pointer sequences while maintaining compatibility with plain UTF-8 byte sequences.
 A complete technical specification will be published when funding goal is reached.

-**TODO:** *add detailed benchmark results and comparison to other libraries*
+**TODO:** *add detailed benchmark results and comparison to other Javascript libraries*

 #Funding and proprietary use
 This library is currently distributed under the [GNU AGPL v3.0](http://choosealicense.com/licenses/agpl-3.0/) license and thus **cannot** be used in most proprietary, closed-source applications and websites.